basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-Erlang.md

 You can install Erlang in several ways on OS X: from source, with Homebrew, or with MacPorts.

 ### Source
-To build from source, you must have XCode tools installed from the CD that came with your Mac or from the Apple [[Developer website|http://developer.apple.com/]].
+To build from source, you must have Xcode tools installed from the CD that came with your Mac or from the Apple [[Developer website|http://developer.apple.com/]].

 First, download and unpack the source: